trougnouf/dtMediaWiki/README.md

 * darktable developers for an excellent open-source imaging software with a well documented lua API
 * LrMediaWiki developers robinkrahl and Hasenlaeufer for what inspired this and some base code
 * MediaWiki User:Platonides for helping me figure out the cookie issue
-* 'catwell': author of lua-multipart-post and a responsive fellow

 ![:)](https://upload.wikimedia.org/wikipedia/commons/3/30/Binette-typo.png)